Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Remove-AzOracleDatabaseCloudVMClusterVM.md

 Remove-AzOracleDatabaseCloudVMClusterVM -Cloudvmclustername "OFake_PowerShellTestVmCluster" -ResourceGroupName "PowerShellTestRg" -DbServer $dbServersToRemove
 ```

-Removes a VM from a Cloud VM Cluster resource.
+Remove a VM from a Cloud VM Cluster resource.
-For more information, execute `Get-Help Remove-AzOracleDatabaseCloudVMClusterVM`
+For more information, execute `Get-Help Remove-AzOracleDatabaseCloudVMClusterVM`.

 ## PARAMETERS